rancher/backup-restore-operator/README.md

 ## Workflows

 - `ci.yaml` — lint, build, and integration test.
+Takes required inputs:
-Takes `k3s_versions` (a JSON array as a string) as a required input, so each branch can set its own K3S versions to match their respective rancher minors.
+  - `k3s_versions` (JSON array as a string) - K3S versions for integration tests
+  - `go-version` (string) - Go version to use (e.g., "1.26", "1.27")
 - `head-builds.yaml` — builds and pushes the prerelease image.

 ## Calling a workflow from a release branch